isomerpages/sentosa-corp/resources/news/_posts/2026-04-13-post-STB Launches AI Powered Robodog Guides at Sentosa and the Mandai Wildlife Reserve.md

 partnering with China-based travel platform Mafengwo to introduce AI-powered, multilingual visitor guides that transform how visitors explore Singapore's attractions.</p>
-<p></p>
-<p>The robodogs leverage advanced artificial intelligence and Mafengwo's
+<p>The robodogs leverage artificial intelligence and Mafengwo's travel content
-travel content ecosystem to deliver seamless wayfinding, curated storytelling, and real-time visitor assistance in multiple languages, primarily English and Mandarin for a start.
+ecosystem to deliver, curated storytelling, and real-time visitor assistance in English and Mandarin during this one-month pilot.
 This innovative and dynamic approach caters to Singapore's diverse international audience while providing an engaging and intuitive visitor experience.
 The pilot is aligned with STB’s strategy to leverage technology to enhance the visitor experience and drive industry innovation.</p>
-<p></p>
-<p>Beyond guiding services, the robodogs will deliver scheduled performances
-throughout the day, adding an entertaining element that showcases the creative potential of advanced technology.</p>
-<p></p>
+<h4><strong>Enhanced Experiences at Sentosa and Mandai Wildlife Reserve</strong></h4>
 <p>On Sentosa, guests will be able to be accompanied by the robodogs and
 discover interesting stories about Sentosa Sensoryscape, a green connector linking Resorts World Sentosa to the island’s golden beaches.
-During the guided tour, the robodogs will converse with guests in their preferred language to learn more about them and recommend nearby Sentosa attractions and places of interest, based on their travel preferences.
+During the guided tour, the robodogs will converse with guests in English and Mandarin to learn more about them and recommend nearby Sentosa attractions and places of interest, based on their travel preferences.
 Guests can also enjoy a special dance performance by the five robodogs, three times a day.
 The robodogs will don stylish outfits that complement the dance performance, adding to the vibrancy of the experience.</p>
-<p></p>
 <p>Guests will be able to book a slot for this exclusive experience via the
-Sentosa <a href="http://www.sentosa.com.sg" rel="noopener noreferrer nofollow" target="_blank">website</a>,
+Sentosa <a href="https://www.sentosa.com.sg/en/robodog/" rel="noopener noreferrer nofollow" target="_blank">website</a>,
 Sentosa Ticketing Counters, or via the Sentosa WeChat Mini Programme.
 Apart from the interactive guided tours, guests can also enjoy special meet-and-greet sessions throughout the day, to interact and snap a photo with the robodogs.
+The robodogs will also engage guests who are waiting for attractions across the island, including Wings of Time Fireworks Symphony and Skyline Luge Singapore, to share more about Sentosa and recommend&nbsp; offerings.
 These experiences are examples of new concepts and events that take place on Sentosa each year, allowing guests to make continued discoveries on the island, on every visit.</p>
-<p></p>
 <p>At the Mandai Wildlife Reserve, the robodogs will be deployed across its
 two new indoor attractions – Exploria, a 10,000sqm nature-themed immersive multimedia experience, and Curiosity Cove, a 4,600sqm nature-inspired playscape